Get Ready to Enroll

 • Tribal ID / registration card

-Plus, immigration documents, if applicable:
+Plus, immigration documents, which may include:

 • Permanent Resident Card “Green Card” (I-551)